regimantas/chacha32go/README.md

 # chacha32go

-A lightweight Go implementation of the ChaCha32 stream cipher.
+A lightweight Go implementation of the ChaCha32 stream encryption.
 Compatible with C and Arduino versions – designed for secure communication between microcontrollers and Go backends.

 ## 📦 Installation